 Vintage Oaks is home to a number of retired military, veterans and wounded warriors including Army Specialist Cody Nusbaum, recipient of a homesite and mortgage-free home in partnership with Operation FINALLY Home (OFH) and American hero and celebrity J.R.
 Martinez, who recently purchased a double lot at Vintage Oaks on which to build his dream home.

 SouthStar Communities and OFH have now partnered on 10 mortgage-free homes for American heroes.
-For more information about OFH, Vintage Oaks, or the VLB loan, visit Vintage Oaks or download the FREE Texas Veterans' Hill Country Buying Guide.
+For more information about OFH, Vintage Oaks, or the VLB loan, download the FREE Texas Veterans' Hill Country Buying Guide.